quantmind/pulsar/docs/source/design.rst

 :ref:`hand-shake from its monitor <handshake>`.
 This hook can be used to setup the application and register event handlers.
-For example, the :ref:`socket server application <apps-socket>` creates the server and register its file descriptor with the :attr:`Actor.event_loop`.
+For example, the :ref:`socket server application <apps-socket>` creates the server and register its file descriptor with the :attr:`.Actor._loop`.

 This snippet spawns a new actor which starts an :ref:`Echo server <tutorials-writing-clients>`::